 Online bank transfers/ACH

 Much like eChecks, online bank transfers (commonly referred to as Automated Clearing House transactions) are another easy and straightforward option for deposits.
-Most online casinos in New Jersey accept online bank transfers as payments, making this one of the best ways to get started playing as quickly as possible.
+Most online casinos accept online bank transfers as payments, making this one of the best ways to get started playing as quickly as possible.

 Wire transfers are similar to basic ACH transfers, but tend to be slower and more secure.
 The primary difference between the two is that each wire transfer is made by a bank employee between two verified accounts.